deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 2. Verify `NEW_RELIC_LICENSE_KEY` and `NEW_RELIC_APP_ID` environment variables
 3. Check network connectivity to New Relic domains
 4. Ensure CSP headers allow New Relic scripts and connections
+5. Check browser console for CORS or CSP-related errors

 #### Session ID Not Being Captured